MTayyab10/How-to-Start-a-Start-up/README.md

 - For example, surfing some one else's wave,
    - stepping into an up elevator, or being part of a movement, but all of this is just a way of saying that you want a market that's going to grow really quickly.
  - It may be small today, but you know and other people don't that it's going to grow really fast.

+ **Marc Andreessen says, software is eating the world**

 So think about where this is happening in the world.
 You need this sort of tailwind to make a startup successful.

-**Marc Andreessen says, software is eating the world**

-   There are so many great ideas out there.
+> There are so many great ideas out there.
 You just have to pick one, and find one that you really care about.

+### Why Now?

+Sequoia's famous question: Why now?
+ - Why is this the perfect time for this particular idea and to start this particular company?
+ - Why couldn't it be done two years ago, and why will two years in the future be too late?
+ - For the most successful startups we've been involved with, they've all had a great idea and a great answer to this question.
+ - And if you don't you should be at least somewhat suspicious about it.